About us:

 We participate in science engagement by:

-• Contributing to health dialogues by making weekly videos about science topics in our mother tongue of Kikuyu.
-We hope to expand to other African mother tongues as we grow our capacity
+• Contributing to health dialogues by: making weekly videos about science topics in our mother tongue of Kikuyu, and a monthly “science in short” Kiswahili video (2026)

 • Co-developing short lessons to support science engagement in your mother tongue of choice